 These Protein Powder Pancakes are fluffy just like regular pancakes and jazzed up with some natural peanut butter.
 A gluten-free protein-packed breakfast that won’t feel like you are sacrificing a thing!

 Enter your email below and get it sent straight to your inbox.
 Plus, you get more tasty recipes every week!

-Ever have those days where you got up late, barely have time to brush your teeth and are starving all at the same time?
+Ever had those days where you got up late, barely have time to brush your teeth, and are starving all at the same time?
 Stressed about what to grab to eat on the run or even worse you don’t have the chance to eat at all?
-Find yourself in that early morning meeting and your stomach is saying hello to your boss?
-How do some Peanut Butter Protein Pancakes sound?
+Find yourself in that early morning meeting and your stomach is saying hello to your boss.

 Making Peanut Butter Protein Pancakes

 These easy protein pancakes can be made with either chocolate or vanilla-flavored protein powders and are super quick to make.
 For this recipe, I opted for pea protein because I find that it is a little denser and works much like flour.

 Start by adding the egg white and peanut butter to a large bowl.
 Whisk them together to break up the peanut butter into finery more ripple-like chunks.
 If you add the peanut butter to the dry ingredients it will just lump together and it will be nearly impossible to spread through the recipe.

 Next add the almond flour, protein powder, and baking powder along with the almond milk.
 In that order.
 Give it a good whisk to make sure these high-protein pancakes are blended well and free of lumps.

 Depending on the protein powder you are using you may need to add a little more or less depending on how dense your powder may be.
 Start with 1/2 a cup and add more as you need to so as to achieve the pancake batter-like consistency.

 Add a tsp of butter to a non-stick frying pan on medium heat and let it melt.
 Make sure to spread it around to coat the pan.